-Mizuho Americas, an integral part of the Japan-based Mizuho Financial Group—one of the largest financial institutions in the world—found that despite a strong reputation and impressive people on the ground in the Americas, there was little awareness of the Mizuho name, what the company stood for and their breadth of capabilities.
+Mizuho Americas, an integral part of the Japan-based Mizuho Financial Group—one of the largest financial institutions in the world—found that despite a strong reputation and impressive people on the ground in the Americas, there was little awareness of the Mizuho name, what the company stood for or the breadth of their capabilities.
 In their own words, they were the biggest bank you never heard of.

 Faced with the challenge of explaining who they are to a market of both potential clients and talent, Mizuho sought to strategically communicate their unique offering to the Americas region—an offering that employs both the balance and wisdom of Japanese culture, while leveraging the market expertise and tenacity of local talent.